5 Things To Know About Andrea Yates, The Mom Who Drowned Her 5 Kids In The Bathtub

 He said that she has received treatment and is doing well — and that she talks about her children, watches videos of her children, and “grieves for her children every day.”

-For more on Andrea Yates, watch the "Mothers Who Kill" episode of Investigation Discovery's Deadly Women on ID GO now!
+For more on Andrea Yates, watch the "Mothers Who Kill" episode of ID's Deadly Women on ID GO or stream "The Crimes That Changed Us: Andrea Yates" on discovery+.